multiversx/mx-exchange-tools-sc/README.md

    c.
 The contract will add the resulting farm/metastaking position to the storage held for the user, under the user address.
 3. When a user deposits he agrees that a part of his rewards will go be a FEE to the service provider.
 4. There is nothing else to be done by the user, he just goes on with his life and claims all rewards or exits some/all positions after a few months.
 5. Users who do not have farm tokens only XMEX should be able to participate in, they have to sign a single transaction and enter the contract.
-In that case the contract needs to be claimed from fees collector and metabonding only.
+In that case the contract needs to be claimed from fees collector only.

 ## Let’s go to more details about the contract: